How much money is available through this fund? Is it possible to find out how much is available for our region?

 Yes, ECSF resources can enhance and expand your current COVID-19-funded community service so long you do not claim for the same expense twice.
 Please make sure you indicate additional sources of funding on your application.

 Yes.
 Qualified donees may apply more than once (and to different funders if they wish) for different projects.
-They cannot receive funding for the same project or same aspect of a project from two intermediaries while their previous grant is still active.
-If you have expended your PRF grant, you may apply again for funding to extend/expand the project, and for the same aspect.
+They cannot receive funding for the same project or same aspect of a project from two intermediaries or two granting rounds while their previous grant is still active.
+If you have expended your PRF grant, you may apply again for funding to extend/expand.

 Will you pay for activities that meet the criteria that are already underway?